nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ## Managing Projects

-This section of the user guide explains how to _create_, _delete_, and _update_ a project using commands that allows users to manage their projects efficiently.
+This section of the user guide explains how to _create_, _delete_, and _update_ a project using commands that allow you to manage your projects.

 <div markdown="span" class="alert alert-success">
 :bulb: After executing a command listed in this section, if you are currently